patience4711/ESP-READ-P1-METER/README.md

 - A lot of system info on the webpage.

 ## the hardware
-It is nothing more than an esp device like nodemcu, wemos or its relatives.
+It is nothing more than an esp32c3 device.
 The other materials are
 - a prepared cable with an 6-pins RJ-11 plug.
-- a 10K resistor to pullup the RX pin on the meter.
+- a 4K7 resistor to pullup the RX pin on the meter.
-- optional a capacity (to buffer the 5v supply from the meter).
-- optional a signal inverter (required for some type of p1 meters)

 For info on how to build and use it, please see the <a href='https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/wiki'>WIKI</a>

 ## how does it work
 The P1-meter spits out data every 10 seconds, this has the form of a textdocument called a telegram.
 This document consists of lines that each represent a value.
 It starts with a "/" and ends with a "!".
+The telegram is spit out when the meter's rx is pulled high.

-The program reads the serial port until the "/" is found.
+The program makes rx high and reads the serial port until the "/" is found.
 Now the next incoming bytes are stored in a char array until the endcharacter is encountered.
-So now we have the telegram as a char array.
+So now we have the full telegram as a char array.
 Next the checksum calculation is done and when the char array is approved, the interesting values can be extracted.

 ## changelog ##
-version ESP-P1METER-v0_1:
+version ESP32-C3-P1METER-v0_2:
   - cosmetical improvements